Tracking API¶

 Note

-The user identifier is required in tracking requests, otherwise it is discarded from the tracking servers.
+The user identifier is required in tracking requests, otherwise it's discarded from the tracking servers.

 If a browser has JavaScript or cookies disabled, make sure that you put some "dummy" value as identifier in the tracking request to avoid losing tracking information.
-Even if the event is not user-specific, it is still useful for popularity models.
+Even if the event isn't user-specific, it's still useful for popularity models.

 The Personalization server internally creates a hash of every user ID.
-The original ID is not saved.
-It is still possible that the original ID appears in the log files for the debugging purposes but log files are purged regularly.
+The original ID isn't saved. it's still possible that the original ID appears in the log files for the debugging purposes but log files are purged regularly.
 The user ID is case sensitive.

 Item identifiers¶